jairamshegde/jairamshegde/README.md

 # About Me
-I have a degree in Electronics and communication Engineering.
+I have a degree in Electronics and Communication Engineering.
 Currently I'm making transition towards datascience because of following reasons
   1. It has maths ( which is covered in engineering)
   2. It has programming ( currently learning)
   3. Get to ask question in every stage of the project.